w4RD3n43/QuadB-Tech/README.md

 Title: Simple Todo List

 Description:
-Create a simple todo list application using React.
-The app should allow users to add, delete, and mark todo items as completed.
-It should also include functionality to filter todos based on their completion status (all, completed, active).
-Additionally, the app should persist todo items in local storage so that they are not lost when the page is refreshed.
+Develop a basic To-Do application using ReactJS that allows users to add, view, and delete tasks.
+This application should showcase your understanding of HTML, CSS, JavaScript, React components, hooks, and state management using Redux.

 Key Features: